Calculating Self Employed Income for a Mortgage

 From an investment standpoint, the debt-service coverage loan is a great way to purchase and cash out if tax returns and personal debt-to-income is an issue.

 Calculating Debt-Service Coverage

 Properties qualify based on a debt-service coverage or the no ratio loan program.
 When trying to get a more competitive rate, the property must meet a certain ratio.
-This is calculated by dividing PITIA (principal, interest, taxes, insurance, and association dues) divided by the net rent.
+This is calculated by dividing net operating income by the total mortgage payment (principal, interest, taxes, insurance, and association dues).